Domain Brand Monitoring

 What is (domain) brand monitoring?

-Brand monitoring targets three types of threats specifically:
+Brand monitoring targets three threat types:

 Who uses brand monitoring and what are the main use cases?